transkatgirl/Tapestry-Loom/README.md

 	- Node metadata: Model + inference parameters used, time generated, and token probabilities (if available)
 	- Nodes can be inserted at any point of the graph, similar to this [unreleased loom implementation](https://www.youtube.com/watch?v=xDPKR271jas&list=PLFoZLLI8ZnHCaSyopkws_9344avJQ_VEQ&index=19)
 	- Completion graph can be stored within document for easy sharing
-	- Proofreading Mode: Freezes the completion graph and stores further modifications as a diff
 - Tree-based graph view, similar to [loom](https://github.com/socketteer/loom) and [loomsidian](https://github.com/cosmicoptima/loom)
 - Graph view, similar to [loom](https://github.com/socketteer/loom) and [exoloom](https://exoloom.io)
 - Node list view, similar to [loomsidian](https://github.com/cosmicoptima/loom) and [exoloom](https://exoloom.io)